 Probably it was 12.

-Sometimes you're bad at estimating how possible it is, and you have to get those clear.
+Sometimes you're bad at estimating how possible it is.

-So that's your uh reframe for the morning.
+So that's your reframe for the morning.

 Might have another one for you when we're done.

-Uh I tried to have King Randall on before, but I had a little medical emergency when I was gonna so anyway, but I think it'll work tomorrow if I do it as part of the end of the show.
+So anyway, but I think it'll work tomorrow if I do it as part of the end of the show.

-So what it won't be its own broadcast, it'll just be tacked on the end.
+So it won't be its own broadcast.

-Um let's look at the news.
+Let's look at the news.

 Oh, yeah.

-Did you know that people's views on immigration are shaped by whether they think the immigrants will vote the same way they do.
+Did you know that people's views on immigration are shaped by whether they think the immigrants will vote the same way they do?

 Are you surprised by that?